MohamedElsisii/Molecular-Docking-Autodock-Vina-Bash/README.md

         y_size=123
         z_size=123

-**Note: Do not forget to remove the ligand from the protein structure before docking of the structure is co-crystallized**
+**Note: Do not forget to remove the ligand from the protein structure before docking if the structure is co-crystallized**

 ## Required Files for Docking.sh

 Before running the script, ensure you have the following files prepared:

 1- Target Molecule in .pdbqt format

 2- Ligands in .pdbqt format

 3- conf.txt (Configuration file)

 ## Running the Docking Script

 The script requires the following user inputs:

 1- The folder path where AutoDock Vina was downloaded.

 2- The folder path where the conf.txt file is located.

 3- The folder path containing the ligands in .pdbqt format.

 Run the script using: